A dental technician, also known as a dental technologist, is responsible for designing, constructing and repairing a variety of dental devices

 Membership of professional bodies can provide access to a range of CPD and networking opportunities.
 Relevant associations include:

-It's possible for qualified and experienced dental technicians to progress into reconstructive science by getting a place on the NHS Scientist Training Programme (STP).
+With experience, dental technicians may also progress into reconstructive science by getting a place on the NHS Scientist Training Programme (STP).
 During the programme you'll be employed in a fixed-term, salaried training post and will also study towards a Masters degree in clinical science (maxillofacial technology).

 To progress into advanced or specialist dental technology, you'll usually need further training at undergraduate or postgraduate degree-level.
 For example, there are opportunities with further training and qualifications to specialise in reconstruction sciences such as maxillofacial technology, conservation, orthodontics and prosthodontics.